AndersDeath/diary2/000-current.md

 I also had a long call with Oleg today.
 We discussed visa quesiton and our lives in general. he is a smart guy, but sometimes I see how it's hard for him to analyze the situation.
 It's a part of his personality.
 I know him gor a whole life and our friendshipt matters a lot for me.
 I wish him all the best.
 He is like a brother for me. honestly I miss him very much.

 Yesterday there was a earthquake in Izmir.
 Today Is the same near Rodos island that is very close to me.
 It's fun but I feel how our house is shaking a bit.
 Firstly I thought that I just drunk to much wine today on the boat, but it's not.
-It's the first time in my life when i feel earchquake things.
+It's the first time in my life when i feel earthquake things.